timisbusy/dumpstr/README.md

 A node.js package to dump mongodb (mongodump) directly into s3 without filling up your local disk in the process.

+NOTE: This is still a work in progress.
+Please don't rely on it as your only backup option, especially without some decent testing.

 ## Install

     npm install dumpstr